-Figure 37 presents a schematic illustrating how the XRT72L56 DS3/E3 Framer can be interfaced to the 8051 Microcontroller IC.
+Figure 37 presents a schematic illustrating how the XRT72L58 DS3/E3 Framer can be interfaced to the 8051 Microcontroller IC.

 FIGURE 37.
-SCHEMATIC DEPICTING HOW TO INTERFACE THE XRT72L56 DS3/E3 FRAMER IC TO THE 8051 MICRO-CONTROLLER happens the 8051 CPU will finish executing its current instruction, and will then branch program control to the Framer Device interrupt service routine.
+SCHEMATIC DEPICTING HOW TO INTERFACE THE XRT72L58 DS3/E3 FRAMER IC TO THE 8051 MICRO-CONTROLLER

+The circuitry in Figure 37 will function as follows, during a Framer-request interrupt.
+The Framer device would request an interrupt from the CPU by asserting its active low INT output pin.
+This will cause the INT0\ input pin of the CPU to go "Low".
+When this happens the 8051 CPU will finish executing its current instruction, and will then branch program control to the Framer Device interrupt service routine.
 In the case of Figure 37, the interrupt service routine will be located in 0x0003 in code memory.
 The 8051 CPU does not issue an Interrupt Acknowledge signal back to the Framer IC.
 It will just begin processing through the Framer's interrupt service routine.
-One the CPU has eliminated the cause(s) of the interrupt request, the Framer's $\overline{\text{INT}}$ output pin will be negated (e.g., go "High") and the CPU will return from the Interrupt Service Routine and resume normal operation.
+One the CPU has eliminated the cause(s) of the interrupt request, the Framer's INT output pin will be negated (e.g., go "High") and the CPU will return from the Interrupt Service Routine and resume normal operation.
+This section discusses how to interface the XRT72L58 DS3/E3 Framer IC to the MC68000 Microprocessor.